+All our Policies and Procedures are GDPR compliant from May 25th 2018.
 Privacy and confidentiality is of the utmost importance to us.
 SEND information is stored in a number of ways, and is usually held by the Class Teachers.
-Electronic records are stored on a secure online network and paper copies of documentation are held in named files and kept in a locked cupboard.
-Occasionally, if other services are involved with the child's family, such as CAF, documents may be kept in a red file in a locked filing cabinet in the Head Teacher's office.
+Electronic records are stored on a secure online network (Staff Area and / or CPOMS), and paper copies of documentation are held in named files and kept in a locked cupboard in classrooms.
+Occasionally, if other services are involved with the child / family, documents may be kept in a personalised file in a locked filing cabinet in the Head Teacher's office pre Jan 2016, and online CPOMS records post-Jan 2016.